Satellite Quantum Communications: Fundamental Bounds and Practical Security: Composable finite-size security for satellite CV-QKD

 where $R(\theta)$ is the $\theta$-dependent key rate for the considered altitude.
 Thus, the average orbital rate is equal to

 where the bound $R_{1\text{-rad}}:=\max\{0,R(\theta=\pm1)\}$ is the rate associated with the border values (considered in the previous subsection and Fig.~\ref{RatesConfigsPic}).

-In our numerical investigation with a zenith-crossing circular orbit at $h=530~$km, the quantum transit time is about $200$~seconds.
-Therefore we may consider $n_{\text{bks}}=10$ blocks, where each block of size $N=10^{8}$ corresponds to a transmission time of $\delta t=20$~seconds for a $C=5~$MHz clock.
-This configuration identifies the angular slices:
+As previously said, for a zenith-crossing circular orbit at $h=530~$km, the quantum transit time is about $200$~seconds.
+Therefore we may consider $n_{\text{bks}}=20$ blocks, where each block of size $N=10^{8}$ corresponds to a transmission time of $\delta t=10$~seconds for a $C=10~$MHz clock.
+This configuration identifies angular slices

-The lattice is shown in Fig.~\ref{OrbitalDOWN} together with the rate $R(\theta)$ of Eq.~(\ref{ratePOSTS}) for night-time and clear-day-time downlink.
-For this rate we have assumed the protocol parameters in Table~\ref{tablePARAMETERS} for collective attacks, the physical parameters in Table~\ref{tableMODELS} together with the setup~$(2)$ from Table~\ref{setups}.
-The values for the modulation $\mu$ and the threshold $\phi$ are chosen in such a way to maximize the lowest rate in the ensemble $\{R_{i}\}_{i=1} ^{n_{\text{bks}}}$.
-For a circular orbit, it is clear that the lowest rate is the one achieved at the larger zenith angle (in particular, if all the good sector is filled by the slices, then the values of $\mu$ and $\phi$ are chosen from the optimization of $R_{1\text{-rad}}$).
-Thus, in the figure, we have chosen $\mu=9.28$ and $\phi=0.73$ for night-time, and $\mu=9.65$ and $\phi=0.83$ for clear-day-time.
+that are shown in Fig.~\ref{OrbitalDOWN} together with the rate $R(\theta)$ of Eq.~(\ref{ratePOSTS}) specified for night-time and day-time downlink.

+For the angle-dependent rate $R(\theta)$, we assume the protocol parameters in Table~\ref{tablePARAMETERS} for collective attacks, and the physical parameters in Table~\ref{tableMODELS}, by choosing spot size and receiver aperture according to setup~$2$.
+The values for the modulation and the threshold are chosen in such a way to maximize the lowest rate in the ensemble $\{R_{i}\}_{i=1}^{n_{\text{bks}}}$ which coincides with $R_{1\text{-rad}}$.
+Thus, in the figure, we have chosen $\mu=7.18$ and $f_{\text{th}}=0.76$.